 Center for Reproductive Biology Researches, University Laval - Québec, CANADA

-Establish a new methodology to identify genetic markers from genomics data
+Establish a new methodology to identify genetic markers from genomics data generated by NGS

 My post-doctoral aim was to create a analyse pipeline to identify genetic markers (SNP) of complex phenotype, by the application of genomics.
 The studied phenotype was the expression of a gene encoding the aromatase enzyme, essential component of female fertility, in dairy cattle.